ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 The helper handles well-formed requests as follows.
 (As usual, malformed requests are handled as described in {{pa-error-common-aborts}}.)
-It first looks for the PA parameters `PAParam` for which `PAAggregateReq.task_id` is equal to the task id derived from `PAParam`.
+It first looks for the PDA parameters `PDAParam` for which `PDAAggregateReq.task_id` is equal to the task id derived from `PDAParam`.

 The response consists of the helper's updated state and a sequence of *sub-responses*, where the i-th sub-response corresponds to the sub-request for each i.
-The structure of each sub-response is specific to the PA protocol:
+The structure of each sub-response is specific to the PDA protocol:

 ~~~
 struct {
   opaque helper_state<0..2^16>;
-  PAAggregateSubResp seq<1..2^24-1>;
+  PDAAggregateSubResp seq<1..2^24-1>;
-} PAAggregateResp;
+} PDAAggregateResp;

 struct {
-  select (PAParam.proto) { // PAParam for the PA task
+  select (PDAParam.proto) { // PDAParam for the PDA task
     case prio: PrioAggregateSubResp;
     case hits: HitsAggregateSubResp;
   }
-} PAAggregateSubResp;
+} PDAAggregateSubResp;
 ~~~

-The helper handles each sub-request `PAAggregateSubReq` as follows.
+The helper handles each sub-request `PDAAggregateSubReq` as follows.
 It first looks up the HPKE config and corresponding secret key associated with `helper_share.config_id`.
 If not found, then the sub-response consists of an "unrecognized config" alert.
 [TODO: We'll want to be more precise about what